Styyx1/Gamepad-Guide-by-ShadesOfDawn-and-me/README.md

 # Gamepad-Guide-by-ShadesOfDawn-and-me

-Gamepad Support
-And
-Setup Guide
+Gamepad Support and Setup Guide

 Version 2.0

 Original Version Composed by ShadesofDawn

-Maintained by Chri3i and ShadesofDawn
+Maintained by Chri3i(chreieiiieieeeiie on Discord) and ShadesofDawn

 Information Originally Compiled by Gamepad Helpers Team from Sovn’s Skyrim and Gamepad Helpers Team from Althro’s Animonculory

 A Forward

 This guide could not have been completed without hours of work put in by many people.
 Both the original version on the QWEST!
 Discord and this updated version are the work of several individuals.
 Thank you all for your hard work and valuable time in assisting with putting this together.

 Also, to those users putting this guide into action in mod lists that do not officially support it, please treat this as a mini mod list.
-That means direct all issues to me on Discord.
-I can be found in either Sovn’s Skyrim or Althro’s Animonculory.
+That means direct all issues to us on Discord.
+We can be found in Althro’s Animonculory.
 Do not pester the creator of your mod list of choice or the creators of the mods contained within this guide as they will not be able to assist.

 Now, on with the guide.

 Part 1: The Mods

 To start, we want to make sure your control layout is untouched by anything else.
-Go to your Skyrim directory and look for a file called ControlMap_Custom.txt and delete it.
+Go to your Skyrim directory and look for a file called **ControlMap_Custom.txt** and delete it.
 This will ensure that nothing else will be modifying your controller configuration other than the mods we want doing so.
 If you do not have this file do not be concerned.

 This guide uses three mods to manage and control the game via gamepad with the goal of eliminating the need for keyboard commands in normal play.
 The mods are as follows: